rkreisel/HotRS.MockLoggingExtensions/README.md

 ```

-Note: You must change the creation of the logger to:
+###### Note: You must change the creation of the logger to:

 ```c#
 Create<ILogger<classname>>(MockBehavior.Loose)
 ```

-Follow/Contribute to the project:
+##### Follow/Contribute to the project:

 https://github.com/rkreisel/HotRS.MockLoggingExtensions

+##### Version History

+20220309 -1.0.1 - Added optional StringComparison to methods
+20220309 -1.0.2 - Added ReadMe only (no code change)
+20220312 - 1.0.2.2 - version # change for testing code coverage changes
+20220312 - 1.0.3.x - Fixing version # problems and added readme